-The Open Chemistry project is taking part in the Google Summer of Code program for the second time.
-We started out last year as a small umbrella organization offering projects with Avogadro, cclib, 3DMol.js, and Open Babel.
-We had two successful projects in our first year, and this year we have extended the number of projects in our umbrella organization to offer an even greater range of projects.
-Please check out our ideas page for 2017, and our instructions for submitting a student proposal.
+The Open Chemistry project is taking part in the Google Summer of Code program for the third time.
+We started out in 2016 as a small umbrella organization offering projects with Avogadro, cclib, 3DMol.js, and Open Babel.
+We had two successful projects in our first year, in the second year we expanded the number of projects in our umbrella organization to offer an greater range of projects, and this year is our biggest yet.
+Please check out our ideas page for 2018, and our instructions for submitting a student proposal.
 Ideas and mentors are available for a range of projects:

-- cclib—parse, interpret and analyze computational chemistry data
+- cclib—parse, interpret and analyze computational chemistry data (ideas)

-- MSDK—algorithms for processing mass spectrometry data
+- MSDK—algorithms for processing mass spectrometry data (ideas)

-- NWChem—computational chemistry tools from classical to quantum
+- NWChem—computational chemistry tools from classical to quantum (ideas)

-- Open Babel—search, convert, analyze, or store chemical data
+- Open Babel—search, convert, analyze, or store chemical data (ideas)

 If you know a student who would like to be paid to work on open source chemistry projects this summer please let them know about our mentoring organization.
 We have a great selection of ideas, with mentors who have been working in these areas for many years.
 We are using the Open Chemistry mailing list to coordinate discussions with prospective students, but please note that each project has their own lists, issue trackers, etc.